 Senior Vice President, Behavioral Health and Organizational LeadershipRead Bio

-Andrea has a bachelor’s degree in Sociology from the University of California, Berkeley and a master’s degree in Counseling Psychology (MFT track) with a specialization in Child and Adolescent Therapy from John F. Kennedy University.
+A Salinas, CA native, Andrea studied Sociology at the University of California, Berkeley and mastered in Counseling Psychology (with a specialization in Child and Adolescent Therapy) at John F. Kennedy University.
 Her greatest passion is working with children and high-risk youth who experienced trauma.

 Senior Vice President, Human Resources and Information TechnologiesRead Bio

-As Kidango’s Director of Human Resources, Amit leads and directs all aspects of human resource activities for the agency including but not limited to: payroll, budget management, recruiting and retention, safety program management, liability insurance and workers’ compensation policies, employee relations, benefits management, internal temporary staffing program, legal compliance as it relates to employment matters.
+As Kidango’s Senior Vice President, Human Resources and Information Technologies, Amit leads and directs all aspects of human resource activities for the agency including but not limited to: payroll, budget management, recruiting and retention, safety program management, liability insurance and workers’ compensation policies, employee relations, benefits management, internal temporary staffing program, legal compliance as it relates to employment matters.

 Amit began his career at Kidango as a Staff Accountant where he shaped the Finance Department’s cost allocation processes and procedures and used efficiency tools to analyze financial growth and viability of Kidango’s cost centers.
 As a member of the senior leadership team, Amit strives to create and improve systems to ensure the employee experience at Kidango is enhanced.
 Amit also serves on the personnel committee of the Kidango Board of Directors.